The restructuring market in India relies on statutory, non-statutory and voluntary restructuring frameworks and processes.

 See 2.1 Overview of Laws and Statutory Regimes.

-During the CIRP, the management of the CD vests in the IRP and then the RP from the date of their appointment.
+During the CIRP, the management of the CD vests in the IRP, and then the RP, from the date of his or her appointment.
 The officers of the CD are required to co-operate with the IRP/RP.